SDGGiesbrecht/Workspace/Documentation/Manual Warnings.md

 // [_Workaround: There is a problem with Swift.
 (Swift 3.0.2)_]
 ```

-- Arbitrary dependencies can be specified by bash commands that output a version number.
+- Arbitrary dependencies can be specified by shell commands that output a version number.
 Workspace will look for the first group of the characters `0`–`9` and `.` in the command output.
 Only simple commands are supported; commands cannot contain quotation marks.
 ```swift
 // [_Workaround: There is a problem with Git. (git --version 2.10.1)_]
 ```